-- Develop skills to assess the total energy requirements, balance and its concepts depending on the individual specific needs. - Identify body composition and its changes though life cycle and the techniques of measuring body composition. - Describe carbohydrate chemistry and its role in energy metabolism. - Describe protein, its metabolism and importance in normal physiological function of the body. - Identify the requirements, metabolism, functions and deficiencies of lipids.
+- CO 1.
+Knowledge about the total energy requirements, balance and its concepts depending on the individual specific needs. - CO 2.
+An understanding of body composition and its changes through life cycle and the techniques of measuring body composition. - CO 3.
+Knowledge regarding carbohydrate chemistry and its role in energy metabolism. - CO 4.
+Knowledge of protein, its metabolism and importance in normal physiological function of the body. - CO 5.
+Basic understanding of requirements, metabolism, functions and deficiencies of lipids.

-Unit I: Principles of nutrition - Body Composition.
-Changes in body composition in through life cycle.
-Energy requirements (BMR, physical activity), energy balance, energy expenditure calculation of an average man and women.
-Importance of water and fibers.
-Compositional and proximate analysis of food.
+Unit I: Principles of nutrition - Food as a source of nutrients, Nutritional classification of foods.
+Basis for computing nutrient requirements, latest concepts in dietary recommendations, RDA - ICMR and WHO: their uses and limitations.
+Body Composition.
+Changes in body composition through life cycle.

+Energy Metabolism: -BMR, energy balance, physical activity, energy expenditure calculation of an average man and woman.
+Importance of water and fibers in human nutrition.

-Unit II: Carbohydrates: Classification, functions, digestion and enzymes involved, absorption, assimilation, deficiency, requirements and sources.
+Unit II: Carbohydrates: Classification, functions, digestion and enzymes involved, absorption, assimilation, deficiency, metabolism, requirements and sources.
 Significance of carbohydrate as energy source; trends in dietary intake of carbohydrate.
+Glycemic index of foods - scope and significance, glycemic load of foods and its use.
+Artificial sweeteners.

-Unit III: Proteins: Functions of protein, digestion and enzymes involved, absorption, assimilation, Nitrogen balance, amino acid pool, requirements and dietary intake trends, quality of protein analysis, essential amino acids and therapeutic application of amino acid.
+Unit III: Proteins: Functions, digestion and enzymes involved, absorption, assimilation, Nitrogen balance, amino acid pool, requirements.
+Protein supplements.
+Quality of protein analysis, essential amino acids and therapeutic application of amino acid.
+Protein energy malnutrition - clinical features and biochemical changes.